Imitation is Limitation

 Calvin Morekwa (yes, the young man in the photo above) was a primary school classmate of mine at Kunoni Educational Centre - a private school in my county where I was admitted and sponsored in the last four terms of my primary school years.
 I used to admire the way Morekwa walked.
 To put it humorously, I would say he walked in capital letters.
 So much did I admire his walking style that I would later on in high school try to imitate it.

-And I also liked the way he laughed during one happy chance.
+And I also liked the way Morekwa laughed during one happy chance.
 For this one, I would say he laughed in italicized letters.
 Imagine I would later on visualize myself laughing in a similar manner.

 Morekwa was such a bright fellow when we were in primary school.
-It was like position one of our Standard Eight class was reserved for him because no matter how the rest of us studied, he still topped the class.
+It was as if position one of our Standard Eight class was reserved for him because no matter how intensively the rest of us studied, he still topped the class.
 And he topped right from the first CAT in Standard Eight till the final national primary school exams known as KCPE.

 I haven't seen Morekwa in more than a decade but I am glad we are friends on Facebook where I extracted the photo of him above.
 And I like the way he looks calm, clean and composed in the photo.
 I also like the way he is surrounded by neat-looking books because I love books.

 Yes, I love books; so much that I always feel better in the presence of a book.
 If you are an attractive young lady in secret love with me and you wish to win me as a husband, let me tell you a secret of achieving that: just buy me books as gifts!

-And because I love books, let me tell you my dear reader of some of the books I have read and the lessons I have gleaned from them:
+And because I love books, let me tell you, my dear reader, about some of the books I have read and the lessons I have gleaned from them: